If you made any changes in Pure these will be visible here soon.

 Scholarly biography

-I have taught at the University of Brighton since 2009 and in 2017 took up a tenured post as Lecturer in Photography, where I teach across Historical and Critical Studies modules at undergraduate and postgraduate level.
-From 2016-19 I was Visiting Lecturer in Historical and Critical Studies at the Royal College of Art, in 2019 I was a Visiting Scholar at Yale University, and in 2022 I delivered a Carmen Mortensen Endowed Lecture as a Visiting Scholar at the University of Utah.
-Since 2009 I have worked in various lecturing and tutoring roles at Camberwell College of Arts, Coventry University, Royal Academy of Art The Hague, University of Copenhagen, University of Fine Arts of Hamburg, Photography Studies College Melbourne, King's College London and University of Oxford.
+I have taught at the University of Brighton since 2010 and in 2017 took up a permanent post as Lecturer in the School of Art and Media.
+From 2023-present I am Visiting Lecturer in Social Sciences at King's College London.
+Additionally, from 2016-19 I was Visiting Lecturer in Historical and Critical Studies at the Royal College of Art, in 2019 I was a Visiting Scholar at Yale Centre For British Art, Yale University, and in 2022 I delivered a Carmen Mortensen Endowed Lecture as a Visiting Scholar in Art and Art History at University of Utah.

-I work on various forms of the essay, fiction and poetry, and have written for magazines and journals including 1000 Words, Aperture, Foam, frieze, the Guardian, Philosophy of Photography, Photoworks, Vogue Italia, and contributed chapters to publications from Manchester Art Gallery, UCL Art Museum, Art Museum of Estonia, FOMU Belgium, the Australian Centre for Photography and Rowman & Littlefield.
+I have contributed to publications including 1000 Words, Aperture, Foam, frieze, Granta, The Guardian, Philosophy of Photography, Photography and Culture, Photoworks, Vogue Italia, and exhibition catalogues and scholarly books from Manchester Art Gallery, UCL Art Museum, Art Museum of Estonia, FOMU Belgium, the Australian Centre for Photography, Routledge and Rowman & Littlefield.
+I have presented research publicly at institutions including Tate Modern, MoMA PS1, Yale Centre for British Art and Open Eye Gallery Liverpool.

 I have experience producing research and publications for large public arts institutions and small galleries.
-From 2006-09 I was curator at the Grade I listed Fulham Palace, and from 2012-16 I worked in Education and as an editor at The Photographers’ Gallery, programming talks and events, and commissioning and editing writing both online and in print.
+From 2006-09 I was curator at the Grade I listed Fulham Palace, and from 2012-19 I worked in Education and as Editor at The Photographers’ Gallery, programming talks and events, and commissioning and editing writing both online and in print.
 From 2013-15 I co-curated Chandelier, a collaborative project space in the studio of artist Karen Knorr.
 I have also presented my research and writing at Tate Modern, Museum of Modern Art New York, Yale Centre for British Art and Open Eye Gallery Liverpool.
 Some of this work has been funded by Arts Council England, The Elephant Trust and Art on the Underground/Mayor of London.

 Education/Academic qualification